AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 All details of these types will be discussed in a later chapter \ref alib_contmono_stdcontainers.

 \divkt
-  Unlike C++ 17 std::pmr allocators, which use dynamic (virtual) types, \alib allocators use templates instead.
+  Unlike C++17 std::pmr allocators, which use dynamic (virtual) types, \alib allocators use templates instead.
   Only low-level methods need to be implemented and are defined by a non-existing
   \alib{lang;Allocator;prototype class}.<br>